First Class travel

 Check at your local station for details – before you board.

-Contact our Customer Services team within 28 days of your journey with the details.
-Include a copy of your photocard and daily or Season Ticket.
+To apply, simply contact our Contact Services team within 28 days of your journey.
+Please provide details of the journey you're claiming for along with a copy of your ticket.